Children from the age of 8 years at the time of the holiday.

 £65 extra charge if staying the Saturday evening / Sunday morning.

-You will receive a letter/e-mail after your booking is made, reminding you that all balances are due 10 weeks before the summer camp start date, sorry we don’t send reminders.
-If the booking is made after this date we ask you to pay the full amount at the time of booking.
+You will receive a letter/e-mail after your booking is made, reminding you that all balances are due 10 weeks before the summer camp start date.
+Or if you book after 30th March 2020 we ask for the balance to be paid in full at the time of booking.

 Yes.
 We have a list of local Bed and Breakfast accommodation click here to view, please contact the proprietors directly to make a booking.